irmen/Pyro4/docs/source/tutorials.rst

   Once more, ignore the exact meaning of this particular setting.
 It is needed to get the stock market tutorial running in the form presented here.
 In other chapters the meaning of this setting will be explained.
-- start the Pyro name server (:command:`python -m Pyro4.naming`) in this window.
+- start the Pyro name server (:command:`python -m Pyro4.naming`, or simply: :command:`pyro4-ns`) in this window.

 After that, start the following, each in a separate console window (so they run in parallel):